LifeScopeLabs/lifescope-app/setup/03-production-build.md

 ```

 ## Obtain SSL certificate
-IF you want your server to be secure, you'll need to purchase a domain name and then register the domain or subdomain
+IF you want your server to be secure, you'll need to purchase a domain name and then register the domain or subdomain(s)
 that you want to use for LifeScope with Amazon Certificate Manager.

+When you have the certificate from ACM, make note of its ARN.
+Look in the production Nginx config for the Service that will be set up.
+Look for the field metadata -> annotations -> service.beta.kubernetes.io/aws-load-balancer-ssl-cert
+You will need to replace the value here with the ARN of the certificate you generated.

 ## Install node_modules
 Run npm install or yarn install (npm or yarn must already be installed).